I help take all the guesswork out of home exercise

 Category-Cardio + Strength

 *The stability ball and barbell with 35 lbs. are optional.
 If you have a stability ball I’d use it in this case, though.
 If you don’t have a stability ball you can use a step/floor/chair instead.
-I don’t have a barbell so I use two 15 or 20 lb. dumbbells when Cathe picks up her 35 lb. barbell.
+And you can use two 15 lb. dumbbells for the barbell exercises.

 Tip-Your stability ball needs to be aired up pretty tight.
 Add some extra air before you start your workout.